-Between sessions, Fellows will be expected to read, engage in personal reflection and complete specific exercises with their cohort.
+Between sessions, Fellows will be expected to read, engage in personal reflection and complete specific exercises on their own and with their cohort.

-You will develop your ability to lead through a best-in-class program geared exclusively to in-house counsel.
+You will develop your ability to lead through a best-in-class program geared specifically to in-house counsel.
 Through the ACC National Capital Region Leadership Academy, you will:

 - Set, benchmark and work toward your personal growth and leadership objectives.

 - Develop the skills and tools to succeed at the highest levels of your organization, including:

-- Honing your ability to communicate, influence and negotiate across teams and in the C-suite.
+- Honing your ability to communicate across teams and with members of the C-suite.

 - Contributing to, developing, and leading high-performing teams.

 - Applying best practices for problem-solving and decision-making.

-- Become a trusted advisor, able to navigate the partner/guardian balance inherent in the in-house role.
+- Becoming a trusted advisor, able to navigate the partner/guardian balance inherent in the in-house role.